Two Jack Lake • ULTIMATE Guide to Visiting This Classic Lake in Banff

 Ice Skating on Two Jack Lake

-If you’re in Banff around December, watch Two Jack Lake, as it typically freezes over enough to ice skate during this time.
+If you’re in Banff around December, watch conditions at Two Jack Lake, as it typically freezes over enough to ice skate during this time.
 This is before snow builds up on the frozen lake surface so you can skate.
 The entire surface looks like a piece of glass, and the surrounding landscapes make for one incredible spot to go ice skating.

 Fishing at Two Jack Lake